R-user-insurance/Data-Bank/README.md

 6.  internet uses : This file consist of % of people using Internet

+7. Global Covid-19 data: This file consist of world wide infected, death and recovered cases.

 **Note: Major source of data is world bank**